|

 applications such as tree work or as personal safety lines where danger to life,

 limb or property exists.
-The rope on this page is not to be used to raise loads
+The flag rope on this page is not to be used to raise loads

 or persons.
 It is not to be used as safety lines.
 It is not to be used where